If you live in Maryland, DC, you’ve almost certainly seen ads for do-it-yourself (DIY) solar panel kits.

 Honestly, who doesn’t want energy independence — especially at a time of rising utility rates and worsening pollution?

-Not surprisingly the DIY solar panel industry has really taken off in Maryland.
+Not surprisingly the DIY solar panel industry has really taken off in Maryland, DC.
 But before you rush out and buy your own solar panel kit, it’s worth exploring what these catchy commercials often leave out — namely cost and safety.

 DIY Solar Panels Cost More Than Professional Installations